 How much is enough?
 Try to get at least 30 minutes of daily exercise (preferably 60–90 minutes if it’s low intensity) daily.
 If you’re healthy enough, you can also try doing shorter but more intense workouts, including burst training or high intensity interval training (HIIT) that are linked to better overall heart health.

-Whatever type you choose, do it consistently: Regular exercise is linked to lower atherosclerosis risk factors including LDL (“bad”) cholesterol, high blood pressure and excess weight.
-Physical activity also can lower your risk for diabetes and raise your HDL cholesterol level.
+Whatever type you choose, do it consistently: Regular exercise is linked to lower atherosclerosis risk factors including LDL (“bad”) cholesterol and high blood pressure.
+(12) Physical activity also can lower your risk for diabetes and raise your HDL cholesterol level.

 4. Reduce Stress Levels